dyhes/zulip/zerver/webhooks/circleci/doc.md

-Zulip supports integration with CircleCI and can notify you of your build statuses.
+Aloha supports integration with CircleCI and can notify you of your build statuses.

 1. {!create-stream.md!}